Simon123bruh/OpenGLUniversalTemplate/README.md

 This template should work on any Operating System.

-This template can be used in VsCode/Visual Studio Code, or it can be used with `make`
+This template can be used in VsCode/Visual Studio Code, or it can be used with `make`.

+Start by cloning the template and chnging directories into the project:

+``
+git clone
+cd opengl``

 ## Prerequisites